Woop91/Corne/README.md

 ============================================================================

 Macro
-questions:zmk- to open a favorite tab
+to open a favorite tab

-1. is there a way to open a specific website, by just pressing a key?
-Option 1:
-Create a macro which types something like Win+R, the URL, Enter
+Option 1: Create a macro which types something like Win+R, the URL, Enter

-Option 2;
-Bind the key to something you don't normally use, like an F13-24 key.
+Option 2: Bind the key to something you don't normally use, like an F13-24 key.
 Set up AutoHotkey or a similar program to listen for that key and run a script.

 ============================================================================